zillerlab/CASTom-iGEx/Software/model_clustering/README.md

 - *--inputFile*: vector, should match *--tissues* entries.
 T-score or pathway-scores per tissue as described in **Input Data**.
 - *--geneInfoFile*: vector, should match *--tissues* entries.
 Tab separated file that contains gene location (e.g. resPrior_regEval_allchr.txt from PriLer).
 - *--type_data*: type of data that will be tested, default is `tscore` and this is the recommendend mode.
-However, if path\_Reactome or path\_GO are passed, all pathways in that database will be loaded but without initial filtering and can only be run separately for Reactome and GO.
+However, if path\_Reactome, path\_GO or customPath\_, all pathways in that database will be loaded but without initial filtering and can only be run separately for Reactome, GO or any custom-provided pathway.
 - *--pvalcorr_thr*: when combining results in loci for the tested genes, only results with adjusted p-value lower than this threshold will be considered.

 ```sh